JiaLinQuan/AppRTC-Android/README.md

 - kurento server not running

 ##Done:

+- 27.7.2016 - when clients disconnects users are not sent out to other clients
 - 27.7.2016 - user list gets updated
 - 26.7.2016 - when android gets called video does not appear
 - 26.7.2016 - handle call from browser to android